nllllibeth/card_validator/README.md

 # Credit Card Validator

 ## Description
 Credit Card Validator is a Go web application developed to validate credit card numbers.
-The application utilizes the Luhn algorithm to verify the correctness of credit card numbers.
+The application utilizes the Luhn's algorithm to verify the correctness of credit card numbers.
 It is built using the Go programming language and the Gin framework.

 ## Installation Guide
 To install and run the Credit Card Validator application locally, follow these steps: